 - Business insurance

-Want to learn what your agency is worth?
+Want to know your agency valuation?

 Primary consideration factors for selling your book of business.